Killers2/K2host.WebServer/README.md

 # K2host.WebServer

-A WebServer libaray for creating a custom internet information service using sockets.
+A WebServer library for creating a custom internet information service using sockets.

 The implementation supports :<br />
 This WebServer help host and serve applications running .net or / and html<br />